icinganalysis/icinganalysis.github.io/content/conditions_cd.md

 to match NASA-TM-83556 cases.

 For the drop sizes, there are different peak Cd values and conditions.
 The highest Cd values occur near 28F and MVD values of 30 or 35.
+For reference, the clean airfoil Cd value is 0.008 at AOA=4.

 ![app_c_conditions_alt0_cd_c0.533](images/conditions-cd/app_c_conditions_alt0_cd_c0.533.png)